CLI Tool Reference¶

 send-cmd-pos-vel¶

-Send POS_VEL control mode command to motor.
-Loops continuously until Ctrl+C. See Motor Control Modes for details on POS_VEL mode.
+Send POS_VEL mode command to motor.
+Loops continuously until Ctrl+C. See Motor Control Modes for control mode details.

 Options: